nhevia/tRPC-example/README.md

 ### Summary

-This is a project to showcase end-to-end type safety using [tRPC](https://trpc.io).
+This is a project to showcase runtime end-to-end type safety using [tRPC](https://trpc.io).

 It's composed of a backend server (`server-api`) using Node+Express and a React application (`frontend`) scaffolded with ViteJS.